panoptic-labs/docs/docs/intro.md

 ### What is the relationship between Panoptic and the Uniswap v3 protocol?

 Options in Panoptic trace their origin to the simple observation that providing concentrated liquidity in Uniswap v3 generates a payoff that is mathematically identical to selling a put option.
+In a sense, the liquidity provider (LP) positions are tokenized short puts.
+What Panoptic enables is the minting of options in  "peer-to-protocol" manner but facilitating the transfer of these tokenized LP positions to create long/short puts and calls.

 (block diagram here)